These are the items you don’t need to bring on your cruise

 2. Can I bring an iron on a cruise?

 Irons are a fire hazard, and of course safety at sea is the highest priority for a cruise ship.
-For this reason, you will not be provided with irons in your cabin,and you are not allowed to bring them on with you in your luggage.
+For this reason, you will not be provided with an iron in your cabin, and you are not allowed to bring one on board.

-So, what can you do instead to ensure that your clothes are not a wrinkly mess?
+So, how can you ensure that your clothes aren’t wrinkled after unpacking?

 Firstly, a little packing hack.
 Try and roll rather than fold clothing.
 You can also use good quality packing cubes, which help your clothes to stay organized and less squishy.